Learning how to improve communication in marriage is something we are always working on.

-On our many travels to over a hundred churches in the past 17 months, it is rare that we sit in service and hear someone other than ourselves speak.
+During our travels, it is rare that we sit in service and hear someone other than ourselves speak.

-We generally share for the whole service so this week was a special treat when we got to sit in service and hear the sermon after our missions window.
+So it was a special treat when we got to sit in service and hear our friend’s sermon.

 And not just any service, but a sermon series on marriage.